Writing Styles: What is Style in Writing?

 Creative writing styles often adapt to the form of the writing itself.
 For example, genre writing styles vary from genre to genre.
 You wouldn’t expect a writer of hard-boiled noir to have the same terse, simplistic style when writing romance fiction (although I would love to read that).

 As you hone your writing style, experiment reading and writing in different forms.
 Pay attention to how the form demands you to make different stylistic decisions.
 The words you choose in a love sonnet will be different from the words you choose in a flash essay about your childhood.
-And, certainly, your sentence lengths will differ when you’re writing literary fiction versus sci-fi.
+And, certainly, your sentence lengths will differ when you’re writing literary fiction versus speculative fiction.

 3. Creative Writing Styles: Consider Character